The economics minor in the Department of Economics at Western Michigan University consists of a minimum of 15 credit hours of economics courses:

 - Six credit hours of Principles of Economics (ECON 2010 and 2020).

 - Nine credit hours of upper-level electives, 3000 level and above (excluding 5910, 5920 and 5980) which can be chosen from the large number of courses listed below.

-Many departments and colleges require Econ 2010 and/or Econ 2020 for their major.
-So, students in these majors are already part-way to an economics minor.
+Many departments and colleges require ECON 2010 and/or ECON 2020 for their major.
+Therefore, students in these majors are already part-way to an economics minor.
 Finishing out your economics minor will be easy.
-For example,
+For example:

 While any course in the list below can be used as an upper-level elective, there are many courses that pair well with your major(s) or broad areas of interest:

 - Accounting – ECON 3200, ECON 3240, ECON 3450, ECON 4000, ECON 4030, ECON 4060

 - Biomedical Studies – ECON 3180, ECON 3190, ECON 3210, ECON 3390

 - Data Analysis – ECON 3390, ECON 4020, ECON 4090